 However, increasing humidity and moisture in your home can be bad without enough ventilation.
 Damp and moist conditions can warp wooden structures and are the perfect breeding ground for mould.
 We have a page talking more about moisture and condensation here.

-How Does Solar Whiz Help Evaporative Cooling?
+How Does Solar Whiz Help Evaporative Coolers?

 Solar Whiz is not an evaporative cooler.
 Our solar powered fans are powerful solar extraction and ventilation units.
 They work by extracting inside air and replacing it with fresher, cooler, and drier outdoor air.